lamhq/tech-notes/pages/devops/aws/app-integration/sqs.md

 SQS enables you to send, store, and receive messages between software components.

-SQS is pull-based (Amazon SNS is push-based).
+SQS is **pull-based** (Amazon SNS is push-based).
 One resource will write a message to an SQS queue, and then other resources will poll the queue to retrieve messages.

 SQS doesn't offer real-time.

+SQS scales automatically.

+High availability.
 Data are stored redundantly in multiple AZs within a region.

 ## SQS with Lambda